Focusing on Climate Change

 Governance

-The Board Risk & Sustainability Committee (RSC) was established in January 2022 to enhance focus on opportunities and risks arising from sustainability trends, including climate change, and other financial, reputational, operational and cyber risks.
+We operate in a complex global environment influenced by multiple geopolitical and socio-economic forces.
+Our Board Risk & Sustainability Committee (RSC) was established in January 2022 to enhance focus on opportunities and risks arising from sustainability trends, including climate change, and other financial, reputational, operational and cyber risks.

-The Senior Divestment and Investment Committee (SDIC) takes into account climate-related risks and opportunities as they decide on investments and divestments and make other decisions to manage and shape our portfolio.
+b.
+The SDIC takes into account climate-related risks and opportunities as they decide on investments and divestments and make other decisions to manage and shape our portfolio.

 Strategy